talal/mimir/README.md

 ![screenshot](./screenshot.png)

 Features:
+- It is very fast, loads in ~5ms with everything turned on.
 - Long directory paths are shortened (see screenshot above).
 - Kubernetes context/namespace info is shown using the list of kubernetes configuration file(s) taken from `KUBECONFIG` environment variable.
-- OpenStack cloud info is shown using the `CURRENT_OS_CLOUD` environment variable.
+- OpenStack cloud info is shown using the `CURRENT_OS_CLOUD` environment variable, if specified, otherwise the standard OpenStack environment variables are used to show the cloud info.

 ## Installation